Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 On the backside of the femur, there are rough ridges called the rough line or linea aspera.
 These ridges split below into two lines, medial and lateral supracondylar lines, with a flat area(popliteal surface) in between.

 Towards the bottom, the linea aspera widens and becomes part of the popliteal fossa.
 The medial and lateral borders become the medial and lateral supracondylar lines.
-The medial supracondylar line ends at the adductor tubercle, where the adductor magnus muscle attaches.

 Greater Trochanter